ahawkins/hawkins.io/wip/we-are-pioneers.md

 > Ember is like Rails.
 Rails 0.51.

-All the dots connected in my head.
-I'd been there and lived that.
-I remembered what it was like.
-That's when I accepted that we were infants in a new world even though we'd been at this for over a year.
+This does not apply either project is bad.
+It implies a level of rapid change as the framework and ecosystems evolved.
+This is the first time in internet history that we're trying a fully browser application.
+We'll continue to learn more as we make mistakes and figure out what works.
+Everything learned in the early releases sets the stage for the later ones.
+Rail's REST support is a perfect example.
+It was not there in the beginning.
+Now it's there and you can't build a Rails app without REST.
+The comparison also made something painfully clear:
-It also made something painfully clear: **our mission is going to take years.**
+**our mission is probably going to take 3-4 years**.

 What is our mission anyways?
 That's a damn good question.
 Initially for my team it was just to build an app.
 It has always been "change the